ggonnella/gfapy/manual/positional_fields.md

 ### Datatypes

-The datatype of a positional field is described in the specification.
-Differently from custom tags (see Tags chapter) the datatype cannot be changed.

-Here is a short description of the datatypes and the Ruby classes used for the representation of the data.
-When specialized classes are used, a more detailled description can be found in the respective chapter.
+The datatype of each positional field is described in the specification and cannot be changed (differently from tags).
+Here is a short description of the Ruby classes used to represent data for different datatypes.
+For some complex cases, more details are found in the following chapters.

 #### Placeholders